telerik/teststudio-docs/docs/automated-tests/performance/gather-perfomance-data.md

     > __Tip__
     > <br>
     > If the connection fails, go to the **Help** tab and click the **View Log** button in the **Logging** ribbon.
 The **Enable** button must be selected beforehand for the log to populate with information.
+If it is not useful for you, submit the generated log zipped into a support thread.
     > <br>
     > ![View Log][6]
     > <br>
     > <br>
     > __Note!__ The most common reason that the connection cannot be made is that the Profiler Service is not running on the computer you entered.
-That computer must have <a href="/general-information/test-studio-run-time" target="_blank">Run-Time Edition</a> installed and the Test Studio Execution client running.
+That computer must have <a href="/general-information/test-studio-run-time" target="_blank">Run-Time Edition</a> installed and the <a href="/automated-tests/scheduling/multiple-machines-scheduling-setup/create-execution-server#start-the-execution-client" target="_blank">Test Studio Execution Client</a> running.

 7. In the section labeled **Select the system resources that you want to monitor** choose from the list with __Available Counters__.
 Select an entire group, or expand the group to select specific counters within it.